Hierarchical Kendall copulas: Properties and inference: Hierarchical Kendall copulas

 An example of a three-level hierarchical Kendall copula is shown in Figure \ref{fig:hiercop2}.
-For simplicity and illustrative reasons we restrict our exposition here to the case of $k=2$ hierarchical levels.
-All derivations and methods described in the following can easily be generalized to the general $k$ level case.
+For simplicity and illustrative reasons, we restrict our exposition here to the case of $k=2$ hierarchical levels.
+It will be sketched how to generalize all derivations and methods, which are described in the following, to the general $k$ level case.

-The joint density function of a hierarchical Kendall copula is now derived under certain assumptions.
+The two independence assumptions $\mathcal{A}_1$ and $\mathcal{A}_2$ of Definition \ref{def:hiercop} provide a natural structure for hierarchical dependence models and allow to derive the joint density function of a hierarchical Kendall copula as stated in the following theorem.
+Densities of the copulas $C_0,...,C_d$ are denoted by $c_0,...,c_d$, respectively.